 Hedging - Betting the opposing side of your original bet, to either ensure some profit or minimize potential loss.

 High Roller - A high-stakes gambler.

-In Hand - A horse running under restraint.
+In-Hand - A horse running under restraint.

 In the Money - In betting terms "in the money" means the horse finishes in the top three positions.
 Owners whose horse finishes in the top four are generally entitled to a share of the purse, this is also called "in the money."

-Inquiry - Often the cause of a delay in payout.
+Inquiry - Often the cause of a delay in a payout.
 Something has happened during the race that requires a review by track officials, usually, that one horse or jockey has unfairly impeded another.